 The City of Corpus Christi is a federal entitlement community under the U.S. Department of Housing and Urban Development (HUD).
-The City of Corpus Christi receives this designation through the application; administration, execution and compliance of HUD funded programs through the City’s Grant Monitoring Department (previously the Housing and Community Development Department (HCD).
+The City of Corpus Christi receives this designation through the application; administration, execution and compliance of HUD funded programs through the City’s Grant Monitoring Department (previously the Housing and Community Development Department.)

 The Grant Monitoring Department is the lead entity responsible for administering HUD funds for the following programs:

 - Community Development Block Grant (CDBG)